EOSC-Data-Commons/dev-environment/README.md

 docker run -it nixos/nix
 ```

-Since the repo is private, need to setup github account in container.
+Since the repo is private , need to setup github account in container.
 It is fairly easy to do it in nixos container:

+Note: (because `metadata-warehouse` submodule is in private repo, the following gh auth is not needed when the repo become public)

 ```console
 nix-shell -p gh git vim